 This program is scheduled to begin in the fall of 2021.
 There are three steps you must follow to complete the program:

 - If you have not already, complete your prerequisites.
-If you wish to complete your prerequisites through University College by using the Employee Tuition Program:
+If you wish to complete your prerequisites through the School of Continuing & Professional Studies by using the Employee Tuition Program:

 - Apply for admission to Goldfarb School of Nursing.

 - You should begin this process at least six months prior to attendance.

 - Contact Misty Hursey, Admissions Advisor at Goldfarb School of Nursing, at 314-691-3451 or firstname.lastname@example.org for a review of transcripts.
 You can schedule an appointment immediately by accessing her virtual calendar.